ipython/ipyparallel/docs/source/security.rst

 the attack is prevented by the capabilities based client authentication of the execution key.
 The relevant authentication information is encoded into the JSON file that clients must present to gain access to the IPython controller.
-By limiting the distribution of those keys, a user can grant access to only authorized persons, just as with SSH keys.
+By limiting the distribution of those keys, a user can grant access to only authorized persons, as with SSH keys.

 It is highly unlikely that an execution key could be guessed by an attacker in a brute force guessing attack.
 A given instance of the IPython controller